second-slip/birder-server/README.md

 Birder is a social network-style platform for logging, sharing, and analysing bird observations.
 Ultimately, the aim is to feed the data to an algorithm which will help with species identification.

-The complementary client respository is [birder-client](https://github.com/second-slip/birder-client).
+The complementary client repository is [birder-client](https://github.com/second-slip/birder-client).